The information on this page was last updated on 17th December 2020.

-Following the Chancellor’s announcement on 24th September, applications for the Coronavirus Business Interruption Loan Scheme have been extended until the 30th November 2020.
+Applications for the Coronavirus Business Interruption Loan Scheme have been extended until the 31st March 2021.

 The Coronavirus Business Interruption Loan Scheme (CBILS), which opened for applications on 23 March, can provide loan facilities of up to £5m for smaller businesses across the UK (SMEs) that are experiencing lost or deferred revenues, leading to disruptions to their cashflow.
 It is delivered by the British Business Bank through 50+ accredited lenders and partners.